arnavgautam/TreeHacks2015/HOLs/HOL-MobileServicesCustomAPI/HOL.md

 The following is required to complete this hands-on lab:

 - [Visual Studio Express 2012 for Windows 8](http://www.microsoft.com/visualstudio/) or higher
-- A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 <a name="Setup"/>
 ### Setup ###

 In order to execute the exercises in this hands-on lab you need to set up your environment.

-1. Open a Windows Explorer window and browse to the labâ€™s **Source** folder.
+1. Open a Windows Explorer window and browse to the lab’s **Source** folder.

 1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.